 This course emphasizes recordkeeping for a small business.
 Payroll and sales tax reporting are introduced and income tax reporting will be reviewed.
 The benefits and use of budgets, cash flow management, financial statement analysis, and internal control are examined.
-Semester(s) Offered: SPRING

 Requisite: ACCT 206 completed in the last five years with a grade of "C" or better.